billerickson/alfred-workflows/README.md

 #### Password - [Download](https://github.com/billerickson/alfred-workflows/blob/master/password/password.alfredworkflow)

-Creates a password with two words and one number.
-Ex: preach35bulked
+Creates a password using words separated by numbers.
+Ex: preach35bulked.
+Default is 2 words, but can pass a "word count" parameter

 > Trigger: `pw`

+> Ex: `pw` Adds 2 word password to clipboard (canned25wives)

+> Ex: `pw 4` Adds a 4 word password to clipboard (friable49apport1indulged48collies)

 ## Other Workflows I Use